ITV1: ITV network

-ITV1 (2001–2013)
+On 1 September 1989, the ITV Association set out a basic package with a new "ITV" logo, which included idents, promotions and general on and off air design, and an edit of this package was designed for each franchise holder within the ITV network.
+The dual branded idents included a large "ITV" logo, in which the "V" contained part of the franchise logo, and written below the logo in a grey capitalised font was the name of the regional broadcaster.
+However, only half of the regional broadcasters opted to use the package, which had completely failed by 1998.

+On 5 October 1998, another second ITV common presentation (once again using dual-branding with the ITV name) was launched, under the theme, "TV from the Heart".
+Beginning on 8 March 1999, ITN News was rebranded as ITV News.

 By 2001, all eleven franchises of England and Wales were owned by either Granada plc or Carlton Communications, and a new common name, ITV1, was launched on 11 August 2001.

-This was to help show that the main channel was by then part of a suite of channels including ITV2.
-The existing "Hearts" idents were simply re-edited.
+ITV1 / ITV channel

-The biggest single change to on-screen presentation came on 28 October 2002.
-Regional continuity and idents were dropped in the English regions while the service in Wales was rebranded ITV1 Wales.
+On 28 October 2002, regional continuity and idents were dropped in the English regions while the service in Wales was rebranded ITV1 Wales.
 At this time all English regional continuity announcers were replaced with a single team of national continuity announcers – initially, there were six but the number was later reduced to just four.

+In 2005, ITV plc introduced a new channel branding called ITV Day, used to identify ITV1 between 9:25am and 6:00pm.
+ITV Day was treated as a separate entity to ITV1 and featured its own presentation set focusing using the colours of red, orange and yellow and featured scenes of typical "daytime" activities.
+Promotions were used in a similar format to ITV1, and all daytime programmes advertised within ITV1 hours branded with the ITV Day logo.
+A similar "UTV Day" branding was adopted in Northern Ireland.

 In January 2006, the channel adopted a new on-air look, designed mainly to improve cross-channel promotion across ITV's multichannel presence.
 The new logo brought ITV1, ITV2, and ITV3 in line with ITV4's and had been observed on various billboard ads in the UK when the new identity was first used on-screen on 16 January 2006.
 The overhaul also put an end to the former ITV Day brand, which was axed in favour of a full-time ITV1 identity.

-On 13 November 2006, a new set of idents replaced the previous set which debuted in January, the theme being "alive with colour".
-The initial set consisted of "Beach", "Bike", "Lake", and "Market"; "Basketball" and "Pavement Art" were added later in the year.
-They were created by Blink Productions for ITV, unlike the old idents which were masterminded by Red Bee Media.
-The logo remained the same in essence; only the "itv" lettering was inverted from its previous white state to black, to allow it to stand out against the yellow more.

-On 3 September 2007, four more idents were added to the set, featuring "Bubbles", "Fountains", "Garden", and "Buildings", and as of 19 September 2009, all now have "the brighter side" on their break bumpers.
-On 9 April 2010, four more idents were added to the set, "Lanterns", "Sunflowers", "Snakes and Ladders", and "Dodgems", featuring an updated ITV1 logo as seen on ITV1 HD.

-In September 2009, ITV plc announced that ITV1+1, a one-hour time-shift version of ITV1, would launch in October 2009 from 10:25am to 7am daily.
-The hours covered by GMTV from 7am to 10:25am will not originally have been included in the relay.
-The channel launched on 11 January 2011.

-On 9 April 2010, the ITV1 logo became 3D.
-The logo launched with four new idents following the launch of ITV1 HD 1 week earlier.